Understanding Your Wallets

 Account Overview

-The Account Overview panel on the trading page shows your Binary Wallet at a glance:
+The Account Overview panel on the trading page shows your Trading Wallet at a glance:

 | Metric | What It Shows |